bor0/gidti/manuscript/chapter4.md

 Note how we can specify comments in the code by using two dashes.
 Comments are ignored by the Idris compiler and are only useful to the reader of the code.

 The definition says that for a type to implement the `Eq` interface, there must be an implementation of the functions `==` and `/=` for that specific type.
-Additionally the interface also contains definitions for the functions, but this is optional.
+Additionally, the interface also contains definitions for the functions, but this is optional.
 Since the definition of `==` depends on `/=` (and vice-versa), it will be sufficient to provide only one of them in the implementation, and the other one will be automatically generated.

 As an example, let's assume that we have a data type: